JuliaAI/MLJTuning.jl/README.md

   the model type (e.g., `DecisionTreeRegressor`).
 Models do not store learned parameters.

-- An *evaluation* is the value returned by some call to the `evaluate!` method, when passed the resampling strategy (e.g., `CV(nfolds=9)` and performance measures specified by the user when specifying the tuning task (e.g., `cross_entropy`, `accuracy`).
-Recall that such a value is a named tuple of vectors with keys `measure`, `measurement`, `per_fold`, and `per_observation`.
+- An *evaluation* is an object `E` returned by some call to the `evaluate!` method, when passed the resampling strategy (e.g., `CV(nfolds=9)` and a battery of user-specified performance measures (e.g., [`cross_entropy`, `accuracy`]).
+An evaluation object `E` contains a list of measures `E.measure` and a list of corresponding measurements `E.measurement`, each of which is the aggregrate of measurements for each resamplings of the data, which are stored in `E.per_fold` (a vector of vectors).
+In the case of a measure that reports a value for each individual observation (to obtain the per-fold measurement, by aggregation) the per-observation values can be retrieved from `E.per_observation`.
+This last object includes `missing` entries for measures that do not report per-observation values (`reports_per_observation(measure) = false`) such as `auc`.
 See [Evaluating Model Performance](https://alan-turing-institute.github.io/MLJ.jl/dev/evaluating_model_performance/) for details.
-Recall also that some measures in MLJ (e.g., `cross_entropy`) report a loss (or score) for each provided observation, while others (e.g., `auc`) report only an aggregated value (the `per_observation` entries being recorded as `missing`).
-This and other behavior can be inspected using trait functions.
-Do `info(rms)` to view the trait values for the `rms` loss, for example, and see [Performance measures](https://alan-turing-institute.github.io/MLJ.jl/dev/performance_measures/) for details.
+There is a trait for measures called `orientation` which is `:loss` for measures you ordinarily want to minimize, and `:score` for those you want to maximize.
+See [Performance measures](https://alan-turing-institute.github.io/MLJ.jl/dev/performance_measures/) for further details.

+- A *selection heuristic* is a rule describing how the outcomes of the model evaluations will be used to select the *best (optimal) model*.
+For example, the `OptimizeAggregatedMeasure()` heuristic simply selects the model whose evaluation `e` has the smallest or largest `e.measurement[1]` value, according to whether the metric `e.measure[1]` is a `:loss` or `:score`.
+The heuristic is specified independently of the tuning strategy, but some heuristics might only be supported by certain tuning strategies.
+A selection heuristic supported by a multi-objective tuning strategy must select *some* "best" model (e.g., a random Pareto optimal solution).

+- The *history* is a vector of tuples of the form `(m, e, x)` generated by the tuning algorithm - one tuple per iteration - where:

+  - `m` is a model instance that has been evaluated.

+  - `e` records the main parts of the evaluation `E` of `m`.
+Specifically, `e.measure=E.measure`, `e.measurement=E.measurement` and `e.per_fold=E.per_fold`.

-- The *history* is a vector of tuples of the form `(m, r)` generated by the tuning algorithm - one tuple per iteration - where `m` is a model instance that has been evaluated, and `r` (called the *result*) contains three kinds of information: (i) whatever parts of the evaluation needed to determine the optimal model; (ii) additional user-inspectable statistics that may be of interest - for example, evaluations of a measure (loss or score) different from one being explicitly optimized; and (iii) any model "metadata" that a tuning strategy implementation may need to be recorded for generating the next batch of model candidates - for example an implementation-specific representation of the model.
+  - `x` (called the *extras*) contains two kinds of other information:
+  (i) additional user-inspectable statistics that may be of interest - (for example the temperature in simulated annhealing); and (ii) any tuning strategy-specific information required to be recorded in the history to be made available to `models!` for generating the next batch of model candidates - for example an implementation-specific representation of `model`.

 - A *tuning strategy* is an instance of some subtype `S <:
   TuningStrategy`, the name `S` (e.g., `Grid`) indicating the tuning algorithm to be applied.
 The fields of the tuning strategy - called *tuning hyperparameters* - are those tuning parameters specific to the strategy that **do not refer to specific models or specific model hyperparameters**.
 So, for example, a default resolution to be used in a grid search is a hyperparameter of `Grid`, but the resolution to be applied to a *specific* hyperparameter (such as the maximum depth of a decision tree) is **not**.
 This latter parameter would be part of the user-specified range object.

-- A *range* is any object whose specification completes the specification of the tuning task, after the prototype, tuning strategy, resampling strategy, performance measure(s), and total iteration count are given - and is essentially the space of models to be searched.
-This definition is intentionally broad and the interface places no restriction on the allowed types of this object.
-It may be generally viewed as the "space" of models being searched *plus* strategy-specific data explaining how models from that space are actually to be generated (e.g., hyperparameter-specific grid resolutions or probability distributions).
+- A *range* is any object whose specification completes the specification of the tuning task, after the prototype, tuning strategy, resampling strategy, performance measure(s), selection heuristic, and total iteration count are given.
+This definition is intentionally broad and the interface places no restriction on the allowed types of this object, although all strategies should support the one-dimensional range objects defined in `MLJBase` (see [below](#range-types).
+A range may be generally be understood as the "space" of models being searched *plus* strategy-specific data explaining how models from that space are actually to be generated (e.g., grid resolutions or probability distributions specific to particular hyper-parameters).
 For more on range types see [Range types](#range-types) below.